 The plant controller energises and de-energises the solenoids to control the rate of loading/unloading.
-These signals must be provided by a suitable pulse timer with a minimum pulse length of ≥0.5 second.
+These signals must be provided by a suitable pulse timer with a minimum pulse length of 0.1 to 0.5 seconds, depending upon the accuracy of control required.